fahek/water-pump-controller-tto5/README.md

 the Flip-Flop that activates the buzzer.
 The signals are combined using AND-gates for selecting the right sequence step and OR-gates to allow any of those selected signals to reset the buzzer active state.

-The actual timed-out buzzer signal is then a combination of the 2kHz signal the duration and interval line (two beeps per second at 25% duty cycle), enabled by the already described active Flip-Flop.
-This times-out signal is then combined into the buzzer output signal using the OR-gate as described above.
+The actual timed-out buzzer signal is then a combination of the 2kHz signal, the duration and interval line (two beeps per second at 25% duty cycle), enabled by the already described active Flip-Flop.
+This timed-out signal is then combined into the buzzer output signal using the OR-gate as described above.

 ## Testing